 The donors visiting your campaign page don’t have as high of a motivation as someone on your general donation page.
 And as a result, we want them to slow down and understand exactly why they should give to you.

-Using bullet points and scannable copy will allow these donors to glance through your page without fully understand the value of donation, decreasing their likelihood to give.
+Using incohesive messaging and branding will allow these donors to glance through your page without fully understand the value of donation, decreasing their likelihood to give.

-But by writing our copy in paragraphs and a narrative format, we can help the donor get a fuller picture of both the problem your organization is trying to solve and why a gift to you will help solve it.
+But by creating consistent messaging and branding, we can help the donor get a fuller picture of both the problem your organization is trying to solve and why a gift to you will help solve it.

-Take experiment #4401 with Hillsdale College for example.
-This campaign page experiment is one of several that helped us confirm this lesson.
-Copy written in a paragraph and narrative based format has a greater likelihood of getting the donation on a campaign page.
+Take experiment #7176 with The Heritage Foundation for example.
+This campaign page experiment helped us confirm this lesson.
+A page with consistent messaging and branding has a greater likelihood of getting the donation on a campaign page.

 Instant Donation Pages